nickfromthebus/ArduinoRubberDucky/README.md

 This script is not perfect by any means, however it does get the job done *most* of the time.
 Please use this and all malicious scripts onl against targets for which you have permission to attack, or for educational uses only.
-Feel free to use this script wholly, or in part, or make modifications to suit your needs, all I ask is that the comment section stating "Original Windows 11 Disable Defender script by Nicholas Noussias" be maintained and Note whether "Used as-is" or "Edited or adopted to suit the needs of _____________" or something along those lines... you get the idea
+Feel free to use this script wholly, or in part, or make modifications to suit your needs, all I ask is that the commented line stating "Original Windows 11 Disable Defender script by Nicholas Noussias" or whatever it says is maintained. you get the idea